 If you turn left off the ferry and follow the coast round you will have great views back on the town.
 It really is post card perfect.
 Keep following the path for about 15 minutes and you’ll find two beautiful beach clubs:

-Carpe Diem: You can’t come to Hvar and not head to this beach club.
+You can’t come to Hvar and not head to this beach club, embodying the name, Carpe Diem seize the chance go.
 Though it’s not actually on Hvar but a little local island Pakleni.
+You can get there from the ferry port on a Water taxi boat which run every 20 minutes for €10 return.
+You just approach the boat and pay on board.

+Note the toilets are located just before the club entrance so if you haven’t worn your swimmers then you can change into them here.
 I didn’t book and luckily there was space but I probably would advise to.
 There no fee for this unless you are hiring a bed.
 If you come later then then it’s like a club entrance fee.
 And even later then everyone is kicked off the island while they reset and reopen at 10pm till sunrise!
 This is for the party people!

-Rooftop bars and restaurants in Hvar town
+Rooftop Bars and Restaurants in Hvar town

 My heart was stolen by Konoba Luviji – which reminded me of a more formal fancy rooftop ‘Above 5‘ in Dubrovnik.
 Only a few covers and all the views.
 The wine served is grown at their vineyard which you can see from the view!
 Oh and my red dress matched so I was extra happy!
-More on them here.

 Cafe Park Central was also a popular spot for a drink – couldn’t quite class it as a rooftop as it had a roof but was gorgeous for a drink!